buildo/book/product_management/dev_workflow.md

 ## Manage internal issues

-Internal issues are issues that developers open directly in github, without starting from a request or bug report in PRISMA.
-They are marked with the label \`internal\`.
+Internal issues are issues that developers open directly in GitHub, without starting from a request or bug report in PRISMA.
+They are marked with the label `internal`.

 To evaluate if an issue should be internal, the DEV should follow this guideline:

 * it's a **small** **defects or DX improvement**
-* it's outside the scope of a macro issue \(aka it can't be a sub-issue\)
+* it's outside the scope of a macro issue (aka it can't be a sub-issue)
 * it's **not directly relevant to the PM**
-* typically, the DEV will** fix it right away**
+* typically, the DEV will **fix it right away**

 The PM will still see all the "internal issues" in Trello under the "github PM buffer" column.
 For each new internal issue, a card will appear there.
 The PM should:

-1. if the issue is truly internal =&gt; archive the card
+1. if the issue is truly internal => archive the card
-2. if the issue should have started as a request or bug report =&gt; move the card to the right column, and remove the \`internal\` label in GitHub
+2. if the issue should have started as a request or bug report => move the card to the right column, and remove the `internal` label in GitHub